Protect Your Enterprise Wireless Network

 A man-in-the-middle attacker entices computers to log into a computer that is set up as a soft AP (Access Point).
 Once this is done, the hacker connects to a real access point through another wireless card offering a steady flow of traffic through the transparent hacking computer to the real network.
 The hacker can then sniff the traffic.

 How can you minimize the risks to enterprise Wi-Fi networks?

-There are many things to start with like – having hard-to-guess passwords, Change your default network name, Keep your antivirus software updated, Change those default admin logins in the router, etc. But the weak link in WIFI security is usually a lack of strong authentication: access is granted either with a pre-shared key or at best, with a simple username and password.
+There are many things to start with like – having hard-to-guess passwords, Changing your default network name, Keeping your antivirus software updated, Changing those default admin logins in the router, etc. But the weak link in WIFI security is usually a lack of strong authentication: access is granted either with a pre-shared key or at best, with a simple username and password.

 The most secure way is to grant access on a per-user basis, using IEEE 802.1X, and Multi-Factor Authentication (MFA).

 The employees can authenticate via MFA to corporate WIFI with:

 Generally, employees can self-enroll certificates which are protected with one-time URLs and/or one-time codes, delivered via a preferred method like SMS.

 Users can concatenate passwords with a one-time code from their preferred token provider.